 - 4.2 The quality of new design plays an important part in creating successful developments well-designed developments relate well to existing buildings and spaces around them, are pleasant to use and take account of local distinctiveness without necessarily replicating what is already there.
 The National Planning Policy Framework seeks to secure high quality design and makes clear that poor design that fails to take the opportunity to improve the character and quality of an area and the way it functions should not be approved.
 Existing poor design should not set a precedent. - 4.3 New developments should be well-designed and integrated into the landscape and townscape, and contribute positively to Adur's character and distinctiveness.
-These matters should be taken account of in proposals for new development.
-The urban areas of Adur have differing characters (see Appendix 3: A Spatial Portrait of Adur), which should be taken account of, and be respected by, new development.
-Good design encompasses architectural design, form, height, scale, siting, layout, density, orientation, materials, parking and open space/green infrastructure. - 4.3A The Council has adopted Development Control Standard No 3 "Extensions and Alterations to Dwellings" which sets out planning principles and standards for extensions to dwellings.
+These matters should be taken account of when developing proposals for new development.
+The urban areas of Adur have differing characters (see Appendix 2: A Spatial Portrait of Adur), which should be taken account of, and be respected by, new development.
+Good design encompasses architectural design, form, height, scale, siting, layout, density, orientation, materials, parking and open space/green infrastructure. - 4.4 The Council has adopted Development Management Standard No. 2 "Extensions and Alterations to Dwellings" which sets out planning principles and standards for extensions to dwellings.
 Any proposal will be expected to comply with its criteria.
-Should this be amended or superseded by other Council or Government guidance this new guidance will be used to assess relevant applications. - 4.4 Improvements to the public realm (streets and public spaces) provide an opportunity to enhance the quality, character and distinctiveness of an area, and can be an important part of regeneration and renewal schemes.
+Should this be amended or superseded by other Council or Government guidance this new guidance will be used to assess relevant applications. - 4.5 Improvements to the public realm (streets and public spaces) provide an opportunity to enhance the quality, character and distinctiveness of an area, and can be an important part of regeneration and renewal schemes.
 Good use of 'natural surveillance', natural and artificial light, and careful siting of buildings and street furniture can improve the layout of an area, reduce perceived and actual crime and opportunities for anti-social behaviour, and make an area more pleasant to use.
-Advertisements also form part of the public realm and need to be designed sensitively. - 4.5 While Part M of the Building Regulations addresses access to buildings for people with disabilities, the needs of users with disabilities should also be taken into account at all stages of the design and development process.
+Advertisements also form part of the public realm and need to be designed sensitively. - 4.6 Private residential gardens are now excluded from the definition of previously developed land.
+However, this does not mean that applications for this type of development will not be considered.
+Where these sites lie within the Built Up Area, development may be appropriate.
+A range of issues, including the size and shape of the garden, impact on neighbouring dwellings, biodiversity, density, and the character of the area, will all be taken into account, and each case will be determined on its own merits.